La Mancha Negra: Causes

 Various theories have been put forward to explain the phenomenon, but no one has established its exact nature.

 Originally, some believed that raw sewage from nearby slums was running downhill, under the asphalt, and causing a chemical reaction that broke the roads down.
-Venezuelan engineer and official Fernando Martinez Móttola stated in 1991 that he would not only remove La Mancha Negra but also the residents near the Caracas-La Guaira highway since "they were part of the problem by creating leaks in the road".
+Venezuelan engineer and official Fernando Martínez Mottola stated in 1991 that he would not only remove La Mancha Negra but also the residents near the Caracas-La Guaira highway since "they were part of the problem by creating leaks in the road".

 Another theory was that La Mancha Negra was oil that seeped from sub-standard asphalt, with Venezuelans believing someone laid flawed asphalt that would leak oil when temperatures rose.
 However, the Ministry of Transport and Communications stated that the composition of the asphalt did not have anything to do with the formation of the substance.

 The most accepted theory is that La Mancha Negra is the result of countless leaky, old cars spraying their fluids over the roadway.
 Professor Giannetto, a commissioner of the Ministry of Transport and Communications, believed that La Mancha Negra was an accumulation of dust and oil released from cars that formed a paste on the roads.
 In 1996, The Wall Street Journal reported that "due to the cheap gasoline prices in the country, Venezuelans would drive dated gas guzzlers, stating 'Locals call the highway "la mancha negra," or the black stain, because it literally shines with the oil drippings of thousands of big cars that labor up an incline into the city each day.'
 Water-tank trucks periodically spray down the road in vain attempts to wash away some of the oil slick that causes hundreds of accidents a year".

 Politicization

 Under the Carlos Andrés Pérez presidency in 1992 during a time of political turmoil, allegations were made that his political opponents were spreading oil on the roads to tarnish his reputation as a leader.
-In 2001 following Hugo Chávez's Bolivarian Revolution, the substance was used as a political tool once more, with chavista mayor Freddy Bernal stating that the opposition had hired homeless Venezuelans to spread it from plastic bags during the night.
+In 2001, following Hugo Chávez's Bolivarian Revolution, the substance was used as a political tool once more, with chavista mayor Freddy Bernal stating that the opposition had hired homeless Venezuelans to spread it from plastic bags during the night.